Prajwal5180/DP-500-Azure-Data-Analyst/Instructions/labs/10-improve-performance-with-hybrid-tables.md

 1. In a web browser, go to [https://powerbi.com](https://powerbi.com/) in case it is not opened.

 1. You will be redirected to the Power BI sign-up page in Microsoft Edge.
-Select **contiune**.
+Select **continue**.

      ![](../images/logintopowerbi0111.png)